 David said this is more efficient for restaurant managers and the service providers when something breaks down.

-Through the online platform, users can choose which equipment needs to be repaired, the service provider, and describe the problem.
+Through the online platform, users can record which equipment needs to be repaired, the service provider, and describe the problem.
 The software then sends an automatic email, text, and phone call to their chosen service providers and someone is sent to repair the equipment.

 “The best part about our business model is that it’s free for restaurants,” Raymond said.
 “We knew we wanted to develop a product that brings value, saves restaurants money and is also free.”